apples723/Terraform-Intro/README.md

 │   └── README.md
 ```

-The top level folder is TF-Infrastructure, this holds all of the configurations for Prod and Dev, it's best to use Git repository so we can version control our infrastructure.
+The top level folder is TF-Infrastructure, this holds all of the configurations for Prod and Dev, it's best to use Git repository so you can version control our infrastructure.

 Every modlue should have at the very least the following: